College of Liberal Arts & Social Sciences > About > Initiatives > HumanitiesX Collaborative > Get Involved > Fellowship Application

 • Completed Application Form

-• Sample syllabus from Faculty Applicant 1
+• Sample syllabus from Faculty Applicant 1 (from a previously taught course)

 • Sample syllabus from Faculty Applicant 2 (if applicable)